TMDSAS Policies and Procedures for Processing Applications

 * Approved by the TMDSAS Advisory Committee February 27, 2013*

 To read the full TMDSAS policies and procedures for application processing for the entering class of 2014, you may download the document here.

 * Approved By TMDSAS Advisory Committee February 27, 2013*

 The Match is the final step in the process of extending initial offers of acceptance for each participating medical school’s entering class.
 The process for extending offers of acceptance is as follows:

 1. Medical School Offers – are extended as follows:

 b.
-Formal offers of acceptance to non-Texas residents, MD/PhD, DO/PhD, and MD/MBA and candidates may be extended anytime after October 15, 2012.
+Formal offers of acceptance to non-Texas residents, MD/PhD, DO/PhD, and MD/MBA and candidates may be extended on or after October 15, 2013.
 These applicants are not included in the match and may receive offers from more than one school.

 2. An MD/PhD, DO/PhD, MD/MBA or FMAT applicant who receives dual degree offers of admission from more than one participating school must choose the one school that he/she prefers and withdraw from the other school(s) in accordance with the terms of the acceptance and AAMC Recommendations for Medical School and MD/PhD Applicants.
 Failure to follow this policy may result in withdrawal of acceptance from any of the participating schools.